Booster-Bot-Discord/mkdocs-boosterbot/docs/commands/boosters/role.md

 `bb role icon <image>`: This command adds or updates the icon for your custom role.

-`bb role hoist [disable]`: Hoise or de-hoist your custom role (if enabled).
+`bb role hoist [disable]`: Hoist or de-hoist your custom role (if enabled).

 `bb role delete`: This command deletes your custom role.

 !!! info

-    The commands below this can be only be used by Admins and Bot Manager.
+    The commands below this can only be used by Admins and Bot Manager.

 ## Admin and Bot Manager Options

 For admins and bot managers, the following subcommands are available:

-`bb role hoisting <enable | disable>`: Allow boosters to hoist their roles (if they want to)
+`bb role hoisting <enable | disable>`: Allow boosters to hoist their roles (if they want to).

-`bb role list-hex`: List all posisble hex codes for role color.
+`bb role list-hex`: List all possible hex codes for role color.

-`bb role add-hex #hex`: If set, boosters can only select these hex code.
+`bb role add-hex #hex`: If set, boosters can only select these hex codes.

-`bb role remove-hex #hex`: Remove hex code restriction if list is empty.
+`bb role remove-hex #hex`: Remove hex code restriction if the list is empty.

 `bb role prefix (c)`: This command sets the prefix `(c)` for every new role claimed.